 Since there’s no Skytrain at Don Mueang Airport yet, you can only take a bus or a taxi so as you can imagine, it gets extremely busy.
-On the first level of Don Mueang, you’ll find the same taxi ticket system as at Suvarnabhumi.
+On the first level of Don Mueang, you’ll find a similar taxi ticket system as at Suvarnabhumi.
 To avoid the queues, it’s possible to get a taxi from the second level where people are being dropped off.
+Here you can easily get a taxi what most people don't know.
 There are no extra fees at Don Mueang, but there are tollways before entering the city.
 It will cost you around 150 THB to get to Mo Chit BTS Station, including the toll fee.

 Grab is available throughout Southeast Asia and the service allows you to order a personal taxi for a slightly better price.
 However, since taxis are already pretty cheap, Grab is only better for long distance journeys.
 I’ve used it once or twice in the past two years and it cost slightly less than a taxi but I had to wait a long time before the driver showed up.
 I personally prefer a normal taxi and barely have any difficulties with drivers, except at touristy spots and nightlife areas.

 As iconic as they are, I would not recommend using a tuk-tuk.
 Not only are these vehicles uncomfortable and unsafe, but the level of pollution you’ll inhale when driving around the city in one is insane.
 Besides, tuk-tuk drivers are infamous for their scams and often charge ridiculous prices for short trips.
 You always have to negotiate, which makes you feel like you’re being ripped off.
 Taxis are much safer, cheaper and more comfortable.